Youth action committee (yac)

 Arpit Sharma, Member

-Dhara (she/her) is a 23 year old from Toronto, Ontario who aspires to be a public health professional.
-She completed her undergraduate studies in Health Studies and Psychology and the University of Toronto.
+Dhara (she/her) is a 23-year-old from Toronto, Ontario who aspires to be a public health professional.
+She is a first year Master of Public Health Student at the University of Toronto.
 She is passionate about health equity and patient/community engagement.
 Dhara has served on multiple youth committees and assisted research that aims to improve the experiences and health outcomes of Ontarians.
 She looks forward to working with her YAC peers and continuing to learn more about effective advocacy to address the challenges youth face when engaging with the mental health system.

 Past Policy Papers